brooth/jeta-site/mysite/home/markdown/install.md

     repositories {
         jcenter()
     }

     dependencies {
         apt 'org.brooth.androjeta:androjeta-apt:1.0'
         compile 'org.brooth.androjeta:androjeta:1.0'
     }

 In order to use `apt`, you need to install an appropriate plugin as well.
-Follow to [gradle apt plugins](https://plugins.gradle.org/search?term=apt) page to know about the options.
+Follow to [gradle apt plugins](https://plugins.gradle.org/search?term=apt) page to find out the options.
 For this example let's choose `net.ltgt.apt`:

     :::groovy
     buildscript {